 I have been hooked on sprouts lately.
 A lot!
 I discovered these little plants contain 100 times more enzymes than uncooked fruits and veggies and my children do not mind them.
 Have been sprinkling sprouts on everything lately.
 I just make sure they do not get cooked.
 So, I sprinkled some on shrimp quinoa too.

 Now, pine nuts.
-Toasted pine nuts go amazingly with quinoa and shrimp.
+Toasted pine nuts go amazingly with quinoa and shrimp, so they do in bruschetta shrimp pasta.
 They are pricey so I buy a bag at Costco that lasts me a very long time.
 You can skip them or use different toasted nuts of choice.

 This garlic butter shrimp quinoa was so simple and delicious!
 The biggest joy I get watching locals trying my simple recipes and being honestly surprised how simple food can be tasty and healthy.
 Mission accomplished then!